mackerelio/mackerel-agent/README.md

 - Register your host to Mackerel
 - Collect and post specs and metrics of your host to Mackerel periodically

-You can see information of the host on [Mackerel](https://mackerel.io/).
+You can see the information of the host on [Mackerel](https://mackerel.io/).

 For now, mackerel-agent is guaranteed to run only on CentOS 5/6 and Debian 6/7.